Kidney Cancer Treatmetn symptoms of kidney cancer

 • Being on long-term dialysis

-• Exposure to environmental toxins or chemicals such as cadmium, asbestos (mesothelioma), organic solvents, benzene and some broad spectrum herbicides.
+• Exposure to environmental toxins or chemicals such as cadmium, asbestos (mesothelioma), organic solvents, benzene, and broad-spectrum herbicides.

-Having any of some of these risk factors does not mean you will automatically get kidney cancer.
+Having any of these risk factors does not mean you will automatically get kidney cancer.
 It’s also possible that patients can have none of these symptoms but still get the disease.[4]

 Treatment Options for Kidney Cancer